SathyaBhat/sathyasays.com/content/posts/2023-04-powershell-fzf.md

 Set-PsFzfOption -PSReadlineChordProvider 'Ctrl+t' -PSReadlineChordReverseHistory 'Ctrl+r'
 ```

-This will map `Ctrl`+`t` to PSReadeline so that it shows the last few commands that you've used.
+This will map `Ctrl`+`t` to invoke PSReadline.
 This also maps `Ctrl`+`r` to show the last few commands you used.
 Save it, close your editor and open a new PowerShell session.

-Now you can type what you want to search for, and fzf will search and show the matching commands.
+So, if you want to search for a previous command, press `Ctrl`+`r` and you'll get a prompt and fzf will show the last few commands you had used.
+Here, you can type what you want to search for, and fzf will search and show the matching commands.
 In the example below see how fzf shows the commands related to `docker run` passing an environment variable, even though my command is only searching for fraction of it.

 !["Example of docker run command passing an environment variable"](https://i.sathyabh.at/ss/fzf-docker-example.png)